Boat Initial Stability at Small Heel Angles

 Conclusion: The boat will not capsize easily, but it will have a slow, “soft” righting response and will heel noticeably when a person or cargo is moved.
 The boat is narrow (1.72 m is a small beam for a 6 m hull).
 It has a high center of gravity.
 Reference values for comparison For boats of approximately 6 m length: GM ≈ 50–80 mm → soft, comfortable, but sensitive GM ≈ 100–200 mm → normal stiffness GM > 250 mm → very stiff, harsh response in waves This is at the lower end of the range.

 There is also 1 difference.
 When I measure the boat it was in horizontal position.
 On reality when the boat is in the water it has some different.
-The front side is higer then stern.
+The front side is higher than stern.
 This will give some difference in the real situation.

 The center of the boat is section 7.
 The engine is usually over section 6 or between 5 and 6.

-Mediteranian boat initial stability analyze Mediteranian boat initial stability analyze
+Mediterranean boat initial stability analyze Mediterranean boat initial stability analyze